UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch7.md

 }
 ```

 A full treatise on SSA is beyond the scope of this tutorial.
-If you are interested there are plenty of
+If you are interested, there are plenty of
 [resources available on-line](http://en.wikipedia.org/wiki/Static_single_assignment_form).
 The focus for
 this chapter is on how traditional imperative language front-ends can use the LLVM support for mutable
 values without performing SSA conversion up-front.
 While, LLVM requires IR in SSA form (there's no such